Brown anole: Parental care

 An individual egg will hatch four weeks after it was laid.
 From the moment they are born, the anole is completely independent from its parents.
 As such, the brown anole displays no reproductive division of labor past the mating event and displays no cooperative brood care.
 However, female brown anoles have been observed digging holes and positioning eggs within these holes after oviposition.
 This is thought to allow for additional parental influence on phenotype and offspring survival.
 The selection of a site to nest by a female and how she lays her eggs within this site is performed in an effort to maximize survival of her offspring.
 A female will lay one egg at a time and can lay a new egg each week of the reproductive season.

 Enemies

-Know predators of the brown anole include broad-headed skinks, snakes, birds, and occasionally other species of anoles.
+Known predators of the brown anole include broad-headed skinks, snakes, birds, and occasionally other species of anoles.
 More often than not, brown anoles eaten by other anoles are juvenile.
 Predation by many vertebrates has been observed.
 Spiders can prey upon young anoles and are one of the few exceptions to this observation.